YanrongWu/PHBS_BlockChain_2018/README.md

 (1) The US, South Korea, and Japan Bitcoin price time series do not have good stability, these time series have good stability in the first-order difference.
 The equilibrium relationship between these time series has long-term, and different variables will influence and interact with each other under the adjustment of long-term equilibrium relationship.

-(2) In the short term, the price fluctuations of Bitcoin in US have a strong impact on South Korea and Japan Bitcoin prices and play a guiding role in the Bitcoin market; while Korean Bitcoin price fluctuations have less impact on the US Bitcoin markets.
+(2) In the short term(2013/05/01-2019/03/31), the price fluctuations of Bitcoin in US have a strong impact on South Korea and Japan Bitcoin prices and play a guiding role in the Bitcoin market; while Korean Bitcoin price fluctuations have less impact on the US Bitcoin markets.

-(3)Using the data from 2013/05/01 to 2019/03/31, we can know during this period, US market isn't the price leader but Japan and Korea have a significant impact on US Bitcoin price after a period of lag.
+(3)Using the data from 2013/05/01 to 2017/12/31, we can know during this period, US market isn't the price leader but Japan and Korea have a significant impact on US Bitcoin price after a period of lag.
 The reason for this difference may be due to the regulatory behavior of Bitcoin in the Asian market.
 We can alse use VEC model to analyze factors affecting the price of Bitcoin.

 ### References
 [1] Buchholz, M., Delaney, J., Warren, J., et al. (2012).
 Bits and Bets, Information, Price Volatility,and Demand